webmaster-exit-1/customizing-the-shell-prompt/README.md

 Author: Mr.GFY <br>
 Description: A simple script to add flair to your shell prompt. <br>
-It's really more of an excersive in adding color to text output, And should be viewed as such. <br> Use what is done here to create your own unique terminal prompt styles and themes.
+It's really more of an exercise in adding color to text output, And should be viewed as such. <br> Use what is done here to create your own unique terminal prompt styles and themes.

 ## Getting started